microservices-course/sdu_dm820_2015/README.md

 ### Try to run the program

 1. Start `chat.ol` first (the chat service), by running `jolie chat.ol` in a terminal.
-2. Try some commands in `client.ol`, for example `jolie client.ol open Jack
+2. Try some commands in `client.ol`.
+Run `jolie client.ol --help` for a list of commands.

 # Exercise 1